|

 19.

-This particular crowd was entirely too composed to react; a seemingly
+This particular crowd was entirely too composed to respond in haste; a

-arrogant non-response that was also an operational norm.
+arrogant non-response that was also a conversational norm.
 Where

 traditions go, the chamber and all of